Cootamundra Domestic Training Home for Aboriginal Girls: Background

 The Aborigines Protection Act was amended in 1915 and again in 1918 giving the Board the right "to assume full control and custody of the child of any aborigine, if after due inquiry it is satisfied that such a course is in the interest of the moral or physical welfare of such child.
 The Board may remove such child to such control and care as it thinks best.".
 A court hearing was no longer necessary.
 If the parents wanted to appeal it was up to them to go to the court.

 The depression and drought years of the 1920s and 1930s were particularly difficult for Aboriginal people.
 Conditions in the Aboriginal reserves remaining from the soldier settlement land redistribution, were poor, often overcrowded, and it was easy for the government to prove neglect and remove Aboriginal children.
 In 1937, in response to public pressure from academic and missionary groups sympathetic to Aboriginal people, a meeting was convened of State and Commonwealth Aboriginal authorities.
 The result was an official assimilation policy formed on the premise that "full-blood" Aborigines would be soon extinct and the "half-caste" should be absorbed into society.
 Meanwhile, the Aboriginal people were organising to become a force of resistance.
 In 1938, the Sesquicentenary (the 150th anniversary of British colonisation of Australia) was marked by a National Day of Mourning and a call for the Abolition of the Protection Board.

 The Aborigines Protection Board was finally abolished and replaced by the Aborigines Welfare Board in 1940.
 Aboriginal children were then subject to the Child Welfare Act 1939 which required a magistrate's hearing and the child had to be proven neglected or uncontrollable.
 Aboriginal children continued to be sent to Cootamundra, Bomaderry Aboriginal Children's Home and Kinchela Aboriginal Boys' Training Home, while some went to the Mittagong Training School for Boys or Boystown.
 There were no specific homes for uncontrollable Aboriginal children so these were sent to State corrective institutions such as Mount Penang Juvenile Justice Centre or Parramatta Girls Home.
 The education of Aboriginal children had generally been one of segregation until, in 1940, the Department of Education officially took on the role.

 In the 1960s the work of British psychiatrist John Bowlby on "attachment theory", began to influence the institutional care of children in Australia.
 That an infant needs to develop a relationship with at least one primary caregiver for social and emotional development to occur normally: rather than only being treated with affection as a reward (cupboard love) which was the prevailing theory of the 1940s.
 Fostering then became the preferred option and a more common occurrence.
 In accordance with the assimilation policy which was still prevalent, Aboriginal children were fostered with non-Aboriginal parents.

-In May 1967 a referendum changed the Australian constitution bringing positive changes for the Aboriginal people.
+In May 1967 a referendum changed the Australian Constitution in a way that brought positive changes for Aboriginal people.
 One resultant change was the abolition of the Aborigines Welfare Board in 1969.
 After this time non-Aboriginal girls were admitted to Cootamundra Girls Home.